brrrachel/socialMediaMining/README.md

 ```
 cd application
 ```
+There you can also find more information in the [README](application/README.md).

 ## Data
 Move into the data folder by `cd tweets`.
 There you find all collected tweets and the translations.
-Read the Readme there to get more details about it.
+More details in the [README in the data folder](data/README.md).

 ## Backend